grab/engineering-blog/_posts/2017-04-18-deep-dive-into-ios-automation-at-grab-integration-testing.md

 As you can see, `XCODE_SERVER_URL` is configurable.
 This is how we scale when the team expands.

 Now the only thing left is to figure out the body payload.
 It is simple, all the bots and their configurations can be viewed as JSON via the following API.
-Simply create a bot via XCode UI and it will reveal all the secrets:
+Simply create a bot via Xcode UI and it will reveal all the secrets:

 ~~~sh
 curl -k -u username:password https://your.server.com:20343/api/bots
 ~~~

 Apple doesn't have a lot of documentation on this.
-For a list of XCode Server APIs you can try out [this list](http://docs.xcodeserverapidocs.apiary.io/#reference/bots/bots/create-a-new-bot).
+For a list of Xcode Server APIs you can try out [this list](http://docs.xcodeserverapidocs.apiary.io/#reference/bots/bots/create-a-new-bot).

 ## Gotchas

 We have been happy with the server most of the time.
 However, along the way we did discover several downsides:

-- The simulator that the XCode Server spins up does not necessarily have customized location enabled.
+- The simulator that the Xcode Server spins up does not necessarily have customized location enabled.
 You probably want to mock your locations in code in testing environment.
 - Installed builds are being updated during each integration and reused.
 There might be cache issues from previous integrations.
 Hence, deleting the app in your pre-integration script can be a good idea:

   ~~~sh
   $ xcrun simctl uninstall booted your.bundle.id
   ~~~
-- Right after upgrading XCode, you may face some transient issues.
+- Right after upgrading Xcode, you may face some transient issues.
 An example from what we've observed so far is that existing bots often can't find the simulators that used to be attached to them.
 Deleting old simulators and configuring new ones will help.
 That may also require you to change your bot creation script depending on your configuration.
 Restarting the server machine sometimes helps too.
 - If you have one machine like us, there will be downtime during the software update.
 It either introduces inconvenience to your teammates or worse, someone could break master during the downtime. 🤷🏻‍

 Stay tuned for the second part where we will cover on how we manage continuous delivery.